Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

 Moreover, for every $\epsilon\in(0,\pi/2d)$ we can choose $r,t^*,t_*\in\mathbb{R}$ such that \begin{enumerate} \item every tract $T$ is contained in a right-infinite rectangular strip

 for some $n\in\mathbb{Z}$, \item every tract $T$ contains a right-infinite rectangular strip

-for some $n\in\mathbb{Z}$. \end{enumerate} \end{lmm} \begin{proof} Note that the restriction of $f$ on some component $T$ is a covering map.
+for some $n\in\mathbb{Z}$. \end{enumerate} \end{lmm} \begin{proof} Let $T$ be a connected component of $f^{-1}(\mathbb{H}_r)$.
+Note that the restriction of $f$ on $T$ is a covering map.
 But since $\mathbb{H}_r$ is simply-connected, its cover $T$ must be simply-connected as well.
 This means that $f|_{\mathbb{H}_r}$ is a homeomorphism, and hence a conformal isomorphism.

 Proof of the second part of the lemma is an elementary calculus exercise. \end{proof}